Tej0037/assignment1/README.md

 ## About

-Agrizone is a web application developed by [Your Name] as a personal project to showcase skills in web development, agriculture, and technology.
-This repository contains the source code for the Agrizone website, including HTML, CSS, and any JavaScript or backend code if applicable.
+Agrizone is a web application developed by Tejdeep Singh as a personal project to showcase skills in web development, agriculture, and technology.
+This repository contains the source code for the Agrizone website, including HTML, CSS.

 ## Features